Daniel J. Frey

 Broken and reformed into spirits that are blind to empathy.

-Just as a person who is born blind, they have no knowledge or understanding of what color is.
+Just as a person who is born blind has no knowledge or understanding of what color is.

-They don’t know despair, fear, sorrow, happiness, love.
+They don't know despair, fear, sorrow, happiness, or love.

-They can only, to the best of the intellectual capacity, imitate human emotions.
+They can only, to the best of their intellectual capacity, imitate human emotions.

 These people rise in power…